Travel.State.Gov > Intercountry Adoption > Country Information > Honduras Intercountry Adoption Information

-Reconsider travel to Honduras due to crime.
+Reconsider travel to Honduras due to crime and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

-Violent crime, such as homicide and armed robbery, is common.
+Country Summary: Violent crime, such as homicide, armed robbery, and kidnapping, is common.
 Violent gang activity, such as extortion, violent street crime, rape, and narcotics and human trafficking, is widespread.
 Local police and emergency services lack sufficient resources to respond effectively to serious crime.

 If you decide to travel to Honduras:

 Gracias a Dios Department – Level 4: Do Not Travel

 Gracias a Dios is an isolated area with high levels of criminal activity and drug trafficking.
 Infrastructure is weak, government services are limited, and police and military presence is scarce.

 Visit our website for Travel to High-Risk Areas